 Finding Boats for Sale in Croatia

 We started researching well in advance and were glad we did.
+We had already decided to look for a monohull for our first boat.
 With a budget of around €20,000, we had to crawl the classifieds for a tidy monohull in good condition, which wouldn’t require too much additional work.